Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 `Viewport` comes with two scrollbars, but we can also create our own.
 Using [`Scrollbar`](@ref), which takes an `Orientation` as well as an  `Adjustment` for its constructor, we can create a fully custom scrolling widget.

-To react to the user scrolling, we need to connect to the signals of the `Adjustment`, as `Scrollbar` does not provide and signals itself:
+To react to the user scrolling, we need to connect to the signals of the `Adjustment`, as `Scrollbar` does not provide any signals itself:

 ```julia
 adjustment = Adjustment(0.5, 0, 1, 0.01)